aturtur/cinema4d-scripts/README.md

 # Aturtur's Cinema 4D Scripts

 My collection of Maxon Cinema 4D scripts.
 Made by [@aturtur](https://twitter.com/aturtur).
-All scripts are almost fully commented to make every step clear and easy to learn.
+Almost all scripts are fully commented to make every step clear and easy to learn.
 I have removed python tags from here since I'm putting here scripts only.
 You can find python tags, effectors and plug-ins on my [blog](https://aturtur.com/).

 ## How to use